the microsampling blog

 Neil encouraged me to present this idea to Phenomenex, as this concept had the potential to solve so many of the issues seen with DBS.
 How little we knew then!

-In 2010, equipped with a presentation and prototypes, I journeyed to California to meet with the management team at Phenomenex to show my blood sampler concept.
-Because of this, Phenomenex R&D were instructed by Fasha Majoor (CEO and owner - 1982-2016) to begin making the idea a reality.
+In 2010, equipped with a presentation and my prototypes, I traveled from England to California to meet with the management team at Phenomenex to show them my blood sampling concept.
+Because of this, Phenomenex R&D were instructed by Fasha Mahjoor (CEO and owner - 1982-2016) to begin making the VAMS idea a reality.

 From 2010-2014, development of the VAMS technique progressed.
-During this time, Phenomenex and GSK kept in close contact to show data and designs - we have a huge debt of gratitude to Neil, Phil, and the team at the time for their valuable input and testing of prototypes.
+During this time, Phenomenex and GSK kept in close contact to share data and designs.
+We owe a huge debt of gratitude to Neil Spooner, Phil Denniff, and the GSK team for their valuable input and testing of prototypes.

-Since the pioneering days of the VAMS technique, I’ve remained great friends with Neil and Phil, and it seems only fitting to let Neil says the final words.
+Since the pioneering days of the VAMS technique, I’ve remained great friends with Neil and Phil, and it seems only fitting to let Neil say the final words to close this history of the VAMS concept.

 Comments (1)